 This Section establishes protections for workers whose jobs are eliminated or substantially reduced due to artificial intelligence, automation, or related technologies, ensuring that the economic benefits of AI are shared between businesses and the workers they displace.
+This Section further ensures that AI adoption benefits both companies AND workers by requiring human reintegration into AI-enhanced workflows.

-4.2 AI Displacement Defined UPDATED
+4.2 AI Displacement Defined

-(a) A worker is considered "AI-displaced" when:
+A worker is considered "AI-displaced" when:

-- (1) The worker's position is eliminated and the work previously performed is now performed primarily by AI systems; - (2) The worker's hours are reduced by 50% or more due to AI implementation;
+The worker's position is eliminated and the work previously performed is now performed primarily by AI systems;

+The worker's hours are reduced by 50% or more due to AI implementation;

-- (3) The worker's job duties are fundamentally transformed such that the position no longer requires the worker's skills; - (4) The worker is terminated within 36 months of AI implementation in their department or function and the employer cannot demonstrate the termination was unrelated to AI.
+The worker's job duties are fundamentally transformed such that the position no longer requires the worker's skills;

+The worker is terminated within 36 months of AI implementation in their department or function and the employer cannot demonstrate the termination was unrelated to AI.

-(b) Burden of Proof:
+Burden of Proof:

-- Within 36 months of AI implementation, the EMPLOYER bears the burden of proving that any termination was unrelated to AI - After 36 months, standard determination processes apply employer reports, worker claims, and investigation as necessary.
+- Within 36 months of AI implementation, the EMPLOYER bears the burden of proving that any termination was unrelated to AI - After 36 months, standard determination processes apply

-(c) Determination of AI displacement shall be made by the CESA

-Administration based on
+Determination of AI displacement shall be made by the CESA Administration based on employer reports, worker claims, and investigation as necessary.